 Subdivision (a) is deleted.
 The matter contained in this subdivision is more properly left for regulation by the United States trustee.
-When appointing trustees and examiners and when monitoring applications for employment of auctioneers, appraisers and other professionals, the United States trustee should be sen-
+When appointing trustees and examiners and when monitoring applications for employment of auctioneers, appraisers and other professionals, the United States trustee should be sensitive to disproportionate or excessive fees received by any person.